3 Main Types of Marriage in Ghana

 Traditional/Customary Marriage in Ghana

-Customary marriage on its own is not recognized by law, unless registered under the under the Customary Marriage and Divorce Registration Law, 1985 (PNDCL 112).
-This is done by applying to the registrar of marriages in the district one lives in, after the ceremony has taken place.
+Customary marriage on its own is not recognized by law, unless registered under the Customary Marriage and Divorce Registration Law, 1985 (PNDCL 112).
+This is done by applying to the registrar of marriages in the district one lives in after the ceremony has taken place.
 For more information, read How to Obtain a Marriage License.
-It is not necessary to register a customary marriage if one intends to proceed with marriage under ordinance, as that is directly covered by law.
+It is not necessary to register a customary marriage if one intends to proceed with marriage under the ordinance, as that is directly covered by the law.
 In some cases, couples incorporate Ordinance Marriages into the traditional wedding ceremony.

 Islamic/Mohammedan Marriage in Ghana

 Islamic/Mohammedan Marriage is performed according to the the religious requirements of Islam.
 In this type of marriage, the only form of polygamy permitted is polygyny (a man marrying more than one woman, but not more than four at a time).
 For this marriage to be recognized by law, it must also be registered with the appropriate authorities, as is required in Customary and Ordinance Marriages.

 In order to have a valid Islamic marriage, the following must be ensured:

 - mutual agreement by both parties to be married,

 - a Wali (a person with authority or guardianship over another person, in this case, the bride) is present to legally represent the bride,

 - the required dowry is paid to the bride’s family,

 - two witnesses are present during the ceremony,